Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-04.md

 - Serif - Courier New, Georgia, Times New Roman
 - San Serif - Arial, Verdana, Trebuchet MS

-In simple terms you are probably going to choose serif or a san serif font for your web projects based on hwo you want to present a product or a message.
+In simple terms you are probably going to choose serif or a san serif font for your web projects based on how you want to present a product or a message.

 - Serif
   - Look better and read better in print